(+91) 9686 448899

 Colloidal sciences and technologies are primarily influenced by techniques built for the compatibility of immiscible polymer blends.
 For example, adding to a water-oil system a surfactant or emulsifier having both hydrophobic and hydrophilic entities allow the dispersion of one step in the other and improve the system’s stability.

-In the water-oil method, the addition of an effective block or graft copolymers to an immiscible polymer blend plays a virtual role as the surfactant or emulsifier.
+In the water-oil method, the addition of an effective block or graft copolymer to an immiscible polymer blend plays a virtual role as the surfactant or emulsifier.

-In general, there are three main approaches to the Compatibilization of immiscible polymer blends through the application of:
+In general, there are three main approaches to the Compatibilization of immiscible polymer blends through the application: